 Mindfulness & Recreation

 A healthy mind and body are crucial elements to successful recovery in the long term.
 It’s common, as with all new things that enthusiasm and attention can fade as the reality that there are no quick fixes for addiction treatment sets in.
 Adding mindfulness and recreation to your rehab program can re-energize your commitment.
-That’s why, at Landmark, our patients have access to recreational resources and mindfulness/meditation practices.
+That’s why, at Landmark, our patients have access to mindfulness & recreation activities and practices.
 Patients are free to choose from daily exercises and in therapy will be exposed to multiple mindfulness techniques.

 Numerous studies have been published correlating mindfulness and meditation with alleviating a host of mental and physical health problems, such as addiction, insomnia, headaches and more.
 It has become such a widely accepted form of therapy that it is now implemented in treatment centers along with cognitive behavioral therapy.
 Mindfulness and meditation-based therapies can help patients combat depression, anxiety, addiction, and other challenges.

 Meditation and being mindful is about being present in the moment, focusing one’s attention and thoughts on the here and now.
 Mindfulness practices teach you how to calm your brain when experiencing urges and cravings.
 It also helps you recognize the self-sabotaging thoughts that enter your head and teaches ways to dismantle and invalidate those fears.
 Mindfulness promotes more introspective and critical thinking about the ways your addiction affects yourself and the people around you.

 Mindfulness has been linked to helping individuals with a host of mental health difficulties, including addiction.
 It’s so effective, in fact, that mental health professionals now routinely use a new form of therapy, mindfulness-based cognitive therapy, to help their patients combat depression, anxiety, addiction, and similar mental health challenges.
 Being mindful and present in the moment helps our patients practice coping with the world as it is, not how they perceive it to be.
 Mindfulness can also help you become sober by: